 I makes sense.
 This feature is really needed as you may wish to allow anonymous or non-member to open tickets on specific projects while having visible (not private) but member-only projects.
 Currently you have to give more rights than necessary to achieve the former, so this a security issue.

-#5 Updated by Stanislav German-Evtushenko about 7 years ago
+#5 Updated by Stanislav German-Evtushenko over 7 years ago

 - project 1: anonymous is a reporter